Students must apply via one of the following online application forms:-

 At all levels of the course, you will undertake unpaid clinical placements in hospitals and the community.
 Placements are organised by the University and make up 50% of the course.

 You will undertake your placements at Gateshead Health NHS Foundation Trust.
+There is opportunity for placements to be hosted in a different local NHS Foundation Trust, this will be assessed on each individual student's needs.
 During your placements, you will be assigned a Clinical Mentor who will directly supervise you, as well as act as a means of support and guidance.

 I enjoy the hands-on parts of the course – taking part in practical sessions helps me to learn.